AAAAAiden/csci596finalProj/README.md

 ```#pragma omp for schedule(dynamic)```:
 Distributes iterations of the loop dynamically among threads.
 This helps balance the workload if some steps take longer to compute than others.

+**3. Aggregate Messages:**
+Instead of sending/receiving many small messages, combine them into fewer larger messages.
+Create a single buffer containing all boundary atom data to be sent to a neighbor.
 **What's Next**

 measure the preformance of our code on multiple platforms(i.e Tiber cloud)